 The UV reactor or chamber is the component that physically houses the lamp and sleeve and is where the water is irradiated by the UV lamp.
 This device is a pressure vessel and should be manufactured in accordance with the ASME guidelines for pressure vessels (visit ASME atwww.asme.org).
 Although many UV reactors are highly polished, some use ornamental tube in their construction as opposed to A249 pressure rated tube.
 A proper UV pressure vessel should include both the pressure rated tube and the appropriate manufacturing techniques.
 Be sure to ask the manufacturer for the pressure vessel calculations if in question.
 Although some UV reactors are manufactured with plastic, the use of stainless steel is the correct material for UV reactor construction.
 Depending on the nature of the application, 304 or 316L stainless may be appropriate.
 Manufacturers may use different designs in their reactors, however regardless of the design (shape) of the reactor, ensure that the manufacture has done their due diligence in regards to testing the efficacy of the UV reactor (e.g. bioassay testing and/or calculations).

 The ultraviolet lamps provide the necessary UV energy to facilitate the disinfection process.
 These mercury vapour lamps can vary in length, diameter and type (LP, LPHO & LPAM), each having their own unique power density.
 Regardless of the lamp chosen, they must be insulated from direct water immersion by a quartz sleeve.
 In addition, due to the unique operating characteristics of each individual lamp type and power rating, each UV lamp must be matched to a specific lamp driver (ballast).
 A single ballast design may be able to accommodate a range of lamps, however the manufacturer will perform the necessary tests to ensure this is indeed the case.
 The life of a UV lamp varies between 9000-12000 hours depending on the lamp type.
 All LUMINOR lamps are manufactured with a proprietary Long-Life+™ coating which provides a consistent UV output over the life of the lamp.
-Additionally, all LUMINOR lamps are the most environmentally friendly UV lamps on the market as each lamp contains less than 10mg of mercury (including amalgam) which is up to 30% less than leading competitors.
+Additionally, all LUMINOR lamps contain less than 10mg of mercury (including amalgam).
 These lamps fall under the Toxicity Characteristic Leaching Procedure (TCLP) requirements which falls under the Resource Conservation and Recovery Act (RCRA) established under U.S. Federal laws for the disposal of wastes.
 Please refer to the lamp section above.
 As a final note of caution, the energy given off by a UV lamp is extremely harmful to the naked eye and one should never look directly at an illuminated UV lamp.